Why is there a need for visa reform?

 At this point, there are no immediate changes to current arrangements.
 In the longer term, we foresee visa reform providing potential new opportunities for current service providers.

 How do I get involved if I believe I have a service to offer?

-The Department will shortly begin engaging with the market to explore new technologies and seek market feedback on proposals.
+As a first step, the Department has released a market consultation paper seeking input from potential market providers to explore innovative solutions for a new visa service delivery business, including new technologies to help design and build a global digital visa processing platform.
 We foresee opportunities for a wide range of businesses, including existing and new providers.
 We encourage all who have a relevant service to offer to participate in this open market consultation process.